gustavomartins-github/-DATA-STRUCTURE-AND-ALGORITHISM/README.md

-# -DATA-STRUCTURE-AND-ALGORITHISM
+# DATA STRUCTURE AND ALGORITHISM 👨‍💻
-A repository for the documentation of my study on the subject data structure and algorithm 1 of the Gama engineering university - UnB Brasilia
+<p> This repository refers to the documentation of my study on the Data Structure and Algorithms discipline 1. </p>